 Radiation therapy is a “focused” treatment, meaning it is designed to maximize its effect on the cancer cells while minimizing any injury to normal cells.
 Radiation to treat lung cancer most often comes from a machine (external radiation).
 Occasionally, the radiation may be delivered internally using tubes that place a radioactive seed directly into or near the tumor (internal radiation or brachytherapy).

 Side effects of radiation therapy depend mainly on the part of the body that is treated and the treatment dose.
-Common side effects of radiation therapy to the chest are a dry, sore throat; difficulty swallowing; fatigue; skin changes at the site of treatment; and loss of appetite.
+Common side effects of radiation therapy to the chest is a dry, sore throat; difficulty swallowing; fatigue; skin changes at the site of treatment; and loss of appetite.

 An area of particular innovation in radiation therapy is a high-technology approach, sometimes termed “radiosurgery.”
 In very select patients who have small tumors but for whom surgery is unsafe, radiosurgery using very high doses of precisely focused radiation aimed only at the small tumor in the lung, is an effective alternative.

-Surgery is still considered the “gold standard” for treating early-stage lung cancer.
+Surgery is still considered the 'gold standard' for treating early-stage lung cancer.

 Removing the tumor and surrounding lung tissue gives the best chance for cure for patients whose disease is localized.
 Surgery should be performed by specialized thoracic surgeons with particular expertise in treatment of lung cancer and other chest malignancies.
 Your surgeon will determine whether a tumor is resectable (removable).
 Not all tumors are resectable due to their location near – or if they have invaded – vital structures.